I got introduced to LMAD through my dad in 2013, who had gone to attend the Air India conference at Asia Plateau.

 LMAD has helped me value my relationships with others which I had been taking for granted.
 And I am working towards improving them every single day.

-The program LMAD and Asia plateau the place itself helps me take a pause from this everyday running around and reflect back which is a little difficult to do.
-It makes me unplug from everything else and makes me be in sync with my inner voice.
+The LMAD program and the pristine environment of Asia plateau both helped me take a pause from this everyday running around and reflect back; which is a little difficult to do.
+It made me unplug from everything else and made me be in sync with my inner voice.

-Being with myself and by practising not so regular quiet time (another thing am trying to improve on) made me realise how I wanted to give back to the community and this thought lead me to be a part of the Youth for India fellowship’16 and head towards pursuing my masters in psychology which I wasn’t so keen on before.
+Being with myself and by practising quiet time made me realise how I wanted to give back to the society; and this thought lead me to be a part of the Youth for India fellowship of 2016.
+I was also heading in the direction of pursuing my masters in psychology which I wasn’t so keen on earlier.